current12/LLM-agent-For-e-commerce-recommendation/README.md

 ---

 ## Quick Start
+- We use the AutoGen multi-agent framework and GPT-4o Api for our project.
+Make sure you have OPENAI_API_KEY and export it to your environment.
-Ensure all packages are installed by running:
+- Ensure all packages are installed by running.

 To run the project, execute the following scripts based on your desired task:

 - **For MovieLens Task**: